cmu-sei/juneberry/docs/overview.md

-    juneberry/ - The cloned repo for sample projects dataroot/ - Where all the data assets are stored. tensorboad/ - OPTIONAL - Where tensorboard outputs are stores cache/ - A place where we store platform cached data hub/
+    juneberry/ - The cloned repo for sample projects dataroot/ - Where all the data assets are stored. tensorboad/ - OPTIONAL - Where tensorboard outputs are stores cache/ - A place where we store platform cached data for pytorch, tensorflow, etc.
-        torch/
-    *workspace-directories*
+    *workspace-directories* - e.g. juneberry-example-workspace
 ```

 While this structure it is preferred but not required.
 Sometimes, for larger deployments it is important